Science in Action

 Research Organized by Rule Groups

 Research programs and projects are developed across the working forest landscape to address critical research questions.
-Studies are designed in one of 10 identified rule groups or zones on working forestlands.
+Studies are designed in one of 10 identified "rule groups" or zones on working forestlands.
 The ten rule groups include: 1.)
 Stream Typing, 2.)
-Fish Stream Riparian Zone, 3.)
-Non-Fish Stream Riparian Zone, 4.)
+Fish Stream Riparian Zone (Type F), 3.)
+Non-Fish Stream Riparian Zone (Type N), 4.)
 Channel Migration Zone, 5.)
 Unstable Slopes, 6.)
 Roads, 7.)
 Fish Passage, 8.)
 Pesticides, 9.)
 Wetland Protection, 10.)
-Wildlife Effects.
+Wildlife Protection.

 Key Questions Adaptive Management Science Addresses: • Are forest practices in compliance with prescriptions? • Are prescriptions effective in achieving performance targets? • Are assumptions underlying targets valid?